 If you have a British passport, you’ll be able to live in Paraguay visa-free for up to 90 days.

-Anyone wanting to live here for a bit longer can also apply for the country’s permanent residence permit.
-The government states that to apply for this permit, visitors must make a deposit of an amount equivalent to 35 lots of monthly minimum wage – in other words, a total of PYG 24,554,600 (£2,698).
+Anyone wanting to live here for a bit longer can also apply for the country’s permanent residence permit which lasts five years.
+The government states that to apply for this permit, visitors must declare how you can prove your solvency.
+You can do this by:

 What’s more, you’ll only need to visit Paraguay at least once every three years to keep your residence status, a rule that could come in handy if you need to visit your home country for an extended period of time.